secretagentan/lab-w07d02-3rd-party-apis/readme.md

 the following requests.

 ```
-GET '/randomword'          => send back JSON with a random word from `randomword.js`
+- [x] GET '/randomword'          => send back JSON with a random word from `randomword.js`
-GET '/randomuser'          => send back JSON with a random user's data from `randomuser.js`
+- [x] GET '/randomuser'          => send back JSON with a random user's data from `randomuser.js`
-GET '/trivia'              => send back JSON with all the trivia questions from 'trivia.js'
+- [x] GET '/trivia'              => send back JSON with all the trivia questions from 'trivia.js'
-GET '/trivia?n=1'          => send back JSON a single trivia question from 'trivia.js'
+- [x] GET '/trivia?n=1'          => send back JSON a single trivia question from 'trivia.js'
-GET '/exchange?amount=50'  => send back JSON of that amount in different currencies from 'exchange.js'
+- [ ] GET '/exchange?amount=50'  => send back JSON of that amount in different currencies from 'exchange.js'
-GET '/recipes/search'      => send back JSON search results from 'recipes.js'
+- [x] GET '/recipes/search'      => send back JSON search results from 'recipes.js'
-GET '/github/:profileName' => send back JSON of that github profile
+- [ ] GET '/github/:profileName' => send back JSON of that github profile
 ```

 ## AJAX and Express

 When a user visits '/random' they should see buttons for "word" and "user"
-- When a user clicks on "word", use AJAX to get and render a random word from '/randomword'
+- [ ] When a user clicks on "word", use AJAX to get and render a random word from '/randomword'
-- When a user clicks on "user", use AJAX to get and render a random word from '/randomuser'
+- [ ] When a user clicks on "user", use AJAX to get and render a random word from '/randomuser'

 When a user visits '/game' they should see a button "Start"
-- When a user clicks "start", use AJAX to get and render the trivia questions from '/trivia'
+- [ ] When a user clicks "start", use AJAX to get and render the trivia questions from '/trivia'

 When a user visits '/money', they should see an input field and a button "Rate"
-- When a user enters a number and clicks "Rate", use AJAX to get and render the exchange rates for that amount from '/exchang'
+- [ ] When a user enters a number and clicks "Rate", use AJAX to get and render the exchange rates for that amount from '/exchange'

 When a user visits '/hungry', they should see an input field and a button "Find recipes"
-- When a user enters a list of ingredients into the input field, use AJAX to get and render a list of recipes from '/recipes/search'
+- [ ] When a user enters a list of ingredients into the input field, use AJAX to get and render a list of recipes from '/recipes/search'

 When a user visits '/dev', they should see an input field and a button "Find"
-- When a user enters a github profile name, use AJAX to get and render their information from '/github/:profileName'
+- [ ] When a user enters a github profile name, use AJAX to get and render their information from '/github/:profileName'